SoftInstigate/restheart-website/learn/configure-security.md

 3.  **roles**: (array of strings) the property holding the user roles

-The _cache-_ prefixed properties control the cache to avoids the IDM actually executing a mongodb query for each request.
+The _cache-_ prefixed properties control the cache to avoids the IDM actually executing a MongoDb query for each request.

-The property _bcrypt-hashed-password_ defines if the password is hased using the bcrypt algorithm.
+The property _bcrypt-hashed-password_ defines if the password is hashed using the bcrypt algorithm.
 Stating RESTHeart 3.3, write requests to the dbim collection automatically bcrypt the password property in the request body.